DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

-where $V$ is the 360-degree video stream, $G$ denotes the reconstructed 3D scene geometry, $M$ represents per-surface material properties, $R$ encodes reverberation and reflection parameters, and $\mathbf{o}$ specifies the listener’s head orientation.
+where $c(V)$ denotes the scene-aware acoustic features.
+Respectively, $G(V)$ denotes the reconstructed 3D scene geometry, $M(V)$ represents per-surface material properties, and $R(V)$ encodes reverberation and reflections parameters.
 The learnable function $f_\theta$, parameterized by $\theta$, integrates these modalities to generate a multimodal 4D representation $S_{\text{4D}}$, in which spatially aligned audio and visual cues jointly define the immersive experience.

 Solving this problem requires addressing a sequence of coupled sub-tasks across both the visual and audio domains.
-On the visual side, the model must (i) detect and localize sound-emitting and non-emitting objects, (ii) estimate depth, (iii) perform semantic segmentation, and (iv) reconstruct a geometry- and material-aware 3D representation using techniques such as 3D Gaussian Splatting (3DGS)~\cite{samavati2023deep}.
-On the audio side, the model must (i) extract directional cues from FOA channels, (ii) encode them into a latent representation, and (iii) model complex propagation phenomena including occlusion, reflections, and reverberation~\cite{liu2024audioldm}.
+On the \textbf{visual side}, the generation model must 1) detect and localize sound-emitting and non-emitting objects, 2) estimate depth, 3) perform semantic segmentation, and 4) reconstruct a geometry- and material-aware 3D representation using appropriate techniques \cite{samavati2023deep,zhao2017afully}.
+On the \textbf{audio side}, the generation model must 1) extract directional cues from FOA channels, 2) encode them into a latent representation, and 3) model complex environments propagation phenomena.

 The key challenge lies not only in localizing sound sources but also in handling multiple, dynamic sources within acoustically complex environments~\cite{schissler2016interactive}.
-By grounding audio generation in geometry- and material-aware acoustic descriptors, our model captures both static and dynamic elements of the scene.
-This enables real-time adaptation to source motion, ensuring accurate localization, separation, and a physically consistent audio field that reflects the spatial relationships inherent in 360-degree visual scenes~\cite{raghuvanshi2010precomputed}.
+By grounding audio generation in geometry and material features, our model captures both static and dynamic elements of the scene.
+This enables real-time adaptation to source motion, ensuring accurate localization, separation, and a more physically plausible audio field that reflects the spatial relationships inherent in 360-degree visual scenes~\cite{raghuvanshi2010precomputed}.